Dorothy Mae Phibbs Nee: Myke

 Doug & Gerrianne Stark.

-Dave & Sheila Lindsay
+Posted by Dave & Sheila Lindsay on

 Our deepest condolences to all of the family from all of our family.
 Both Dorothy and Keith were a big part of Howard and Eunice's lives and as such ours.
 Their travels together,Eunice not only captured in pictures but in her journals.They make for some very interesting reads!
 You are in our thoughts and prayers.